Little White Lies (1930 song): History

 The organist Jesse Crawford also recorded it for Victor in 1930.
 The song was also recorded on small budget labels by Vincent Lopez, Harry Reser and Annette Hanshaw.
 In Britain, it was covered by Bob and Alf Pearson.

 Ella Fitzgerald recorded this in the spring of 1939 with Chick Webb's band, it was released on Decca.
 Moon Mullican also recorded the song in 1939 as featured vocalist with the Cliff Bruner Western swing group.

 A hit version was recorded by Dick Haymes on November 3, 1947.
 The recording was released by Decca Records as catalog number 24280.
-The record first reached the Billboard magazine charts on April 2, 1948 and lasted 23 weeks on the chart, peaking at #3.
+The record first reached the Billboard chart on April 2, 1948 and lasted 23 weeks on the chart, peaking at #3.
+The disc sold over a million copies within the year.

 The song was also recorded by Dinah Shore on December 12, 1947 and released by Columbia Records as catalog number 38114.
-The record first reached the Billboard magazine charts on June 25, 1948 and lasted 1 week on the chart, at #28.
+The record first reached the Billboard chart on June 25, 1948 and lasted one week on the chart, at #28.